gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/repository-browser-gij-cloud.md

 ![](/wp-content/uploads/gij-gitcloud-repo-browser-page-list-2025.png)

-*   On the list table, you see git repositories, recent issues updated by users, and the last commits made.
+- The list table displays git repositories, recent issues updated by users, and the last commits made.

-*   Clicking **Manage integrations** at the top right of the screen opens the git integration configuration page.
+- Click **Manage integrations** at the top right of the screen to open the git integration configuration page.

-*   Use the search bar to look for repositories that contain the specified name.
+- Use the search bar to find repositories that contain the specified name.

-*   Click a git repository name to browse its contents.
+- Click a git repository name to browse its contents.
 See [Repository view](#repository-view---viewing-list-of-commits) below.

-*   Click the GitKraken icon under the Actions column to view the selected repository in GitKraken git client app.
+- Click the GitKraken icon under the Actions column to view the selected repository in the GitKraken git client app.

-*   Use the page navigation at the bottom right of the list to display the next list.
+- Use the page navigation at the bottom right of the list to display the next page.

-*   Click **User Settings** to access the [User settings](/git-integration-for-jira-cloud/user-settings-gij-cloud) page for setting up connected apps, default repositories, default branches, and personal access tokens configuration.
+- Click **User Settings** to access the [User settings](/git-integration-for-jira-cloud/user-settings-gij-cloud) page for setting up connected apps, default repositories, default branches, and personal access tokens configuration.

 &nbsp;